Pyramid Convolutional RNN for MRI Image Reconstruction: Experiments

-For both single-coil and multi-coil MRI reconstruction tasks, we trained models with the same network architecture except the input and output dimensions and the number of feature maps of each module are different.
-The number of iterations for all convRNN is set to 5.
-All training images were center cropped to ($320\times320$) and normalized by dividing the mean of the undersampled image.
-We used the lookahead version of Adam optimizer \cite{zhang2019lookahead} with $k=5$ and $\alpha=0.5$.
-The learning rate was set to $10^{-5}$ for the first epoch as the training warmup and increased to $10^{-4}$, which was then reduced by a factor of 2 every 10 epochs.
-The network was trained for 60 epochs.
-We simulated k-space measurements using the sampling mask function from \cite{zbontar2018fastmri} with 4x and 8x acceleration factors.
+For both single-coil and multi-coil tasks, we trained models with the same network architecture except for the input and output dimensions and the number of feature maps of each module.
+The number of iterations for all ConvRNN is set to 5.
+We followed the data preprocessing procedure in fastMRI \cite{zbontar2018fastmri} except for the data normalization.
+All training images were center cropped to $320\times320$ if possible.
+For images with sizes less than $320\times320$, we center cropped the images and the ground truth to the minimum size of the two data.
+The undersampled image and undersampled k-space were normalized by dividing by the mean of the magnitude of the undersampled image.
+The reconstruction results were then transformed back into their original scale (by multiplying the previous mean value) for evaluation.
+The real and imaginary values of input data are split into two channels.
+We used the lookahead version of Adam optimizer \cite{zhang2019lookahead}.
+The learning rate was set to $10^{-5}$ for the training warmup and increased to $10^{-4}$, which was then reduced by a factor of 2 every 10 epochs.
+The network was trained for 60 epochs with a batch size of 8.
+We applied the random sampling to the knee dataset and the equispaced sampling to the brain dataset according to \cite{zbontar2018fastmri}.

-For comparison, we also reconstructed the same data using CS and UNet as in \cite{zbontar2018fastmri}.
-The code with default parameters from fastMRI github (\href{https://github.com/facebookresearch/fastMRI}{https://github.com/facebookresearch/fastMRI}) was adopted except that for UNet, we trained separated models for 4X and 8X acceleration in each task.
-PSNR and SSIM were calculated as evaluation metrics for comparison.
+We calculated PSNR and SSIM on the validation data for comparison.
+For a fair comparison, we adopted a similar evaluation approach as in \cite{hammernik2021systematic,muckley2021results}.
+That is, when evaluating the results (i.e., calculating the PSNR and SSIM), we generated masks from CSM by simply thresholding the RSS of CSM and applied these masks to reconstructed images and ground truth.
+In this way, all models were evaluated using the same image regions.
+The Wilcoxon signed-rank test was used to calculate p values to indicate the statistical significance of the difference.